swiftlang/swift/docs/ErrorHandlingRationale.rst

-Typed propagation checking can generally be performed in a secondary pass over a type-checked function body: if a function is not permitted to throw, walk its body and verify that there are no ``throw`` expressions or calls to functions that can ``throw``.
+Typed propagation checking can generally be performed in a secondary pass over a type-checked function body: if a function is not permitted to throw, walk its body and verify that there are no ``throw`` expressions or calls to function that can ``throw``.
 If all throwing calls must be marked, this can be done prior to type-checking to decide syntactically whether a function can apparently throw; of course, the later pass is still necessary, but the ability to do this